wp-plugins/nextgen-facebook/readme.txt

 The Facebook, Google+ and Twitter sharing buttons support *multiple languages*.
 A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) switches the sharing button language with the webpage language (WordPress locale).
 NGFB Open Graph+ can also include hashtags, from WordPress and NextGEN Gallery tag names, in the Open Graph (Facebook) and Pinterest Rich Pin descriptions, Tweet text, and other social captions.

 <blockquote>
-<p>Don't need the sharing buttons?
-Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NGFB Open Graph+.
+<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NGFB Open Graph+.
 WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).</p>
 </blockquote>

 = Custom Contacts =